rust-lang/rfcs/text/0000-hidden-impls.md

 syntax and as such it uses up too much of the complexity budget.
 Furthermore, it is not clear that forcing the user to always give a reasoning for why something is hidden is good.
-Our aim is to make it easy to not overpromise things and having to give a reason runs counter to that aim.
+Our aim is to make it easy to not overpromise things and having to give a reason runs counter to that goal.

 # Prior art
 [prior-art]: #prior-art